canokeys/canokey-documentation/content/development/protocols/admin.md

 ### 17. Factory Reset

 Reset the applets (FIDO key/cert and SN will not be reset).
+PIN retries must be used up for reset to begin.
-Once the command is executed, you must touch within 2 seconds when blinking until it responds with `9000`.
+Once the command is executed, you must **touch within 2 seconds when blinking** until it responds with `9000`.

 #### Request